-3.40 Any joint or double research degree agreement must detail how complaints will be processed across the partnership.
-The default will be to follow the Sussex PGR process as detailed in the PoRD, but it is likely that an enhanced process will be required to detail the partner responsibilities in this.
+3.41 Any joint or double research degree agreement must detail how complaints will be processed across the partnership.
+The default will be to follow the Sussex PGR process as detailed in the PoRD and other relevant policies or procedures, but it is likely that an enhanced process will be required to detail the partner responsibilities in this.